microsoft/BotFramework-WebChat/HOOKS.md

 useGrammars(): [string[]]
 ```

-This function will return the grammars for speech-to-text.
+This function will return grammars for speech-to-text.
+Grammars is a list of words to suggests the speech-to-text engine to bias towards.
+It is commonly used for selecting the correct words with same pronounciations, e.g. Bellevue vs. Bellview vs. Bellvue.

 To modify this value, change the value in the style options prop passed to Web Chat.